Covered

 Govern

 Governance is not paperwork.
 It is the set of rules that make a system safe to operate without constant supervision.
 We define scope boundaries, escalation logic, approval paths, and the conditions under which AI should not act.
-This happens before implementation — not after.
+This happens before tools are adopted — not after.

 Outputs